 - Wine Card: Saves money on bottled wines.

 - All-Inclusive Beverage Package: Any Soda, bottled water, cocktails, spirits, wines, beers, speciality coffee, and tea up to $10 each.
-Although this is against the rules we saw families purchase only one and share the waters, sodas, and coffee.
+Although this is against the rules we saw families purchase only one and share the waters, sodas, and coffee, but only one had the alcohol.

 - Bottled Water Card: Available only before embarkation.